bobzhuyb/ns3-rdma/README.md

 ## Quick Start

 ### Build
-To compile it out-of-the-box, you need Visual Studio.
+To compile it out-of-the-box, you need Visual Studio *2015*.
 People have successfully built it with *free* version, which can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=48146).
 Open windows/ns-3-dev/ns-3-dev.sln, just build the whole solution.

-You may try building it with the original Makefile, etc. We have done it a while back, but now you probably need to edit a few things to make it work.
+If you cannot get a Windows machine or Visual Studio for any reason, you may try building it with the original Makefile.
+We have done it a while back, but now you probably need to edit a few things in waf to make it work.

 ### Run
 The binary will be generated at windows/ns-3-dev/x64/Release/main.exe.